 While the JOOLA Ben Johns Hyperion is my top choice, the HEAD Graphite is a close second.

-The paddle’s super responsive nature and huge sweet spot make it an excellent choice for advanced players.
+The paddle’s super-responsive nature and a large sweet spot make it an excellent choice for advanced players.
 The tapered shape of the paddle provides better hitting, giving me an edge over my opponents.

 Lastly, the Prince Response Pro is an impressive paddle.
 The added lead tape gives an extra boost in power, making my shots more potent.

-The second grip is a great option for players looking to switch up their grip during the game, allowing me to adapt to different shots effortlessly.
+The secondary grip is a great option for players looking to switch up their grip during the game, allowing me to adapt to different shots effortlessly.

 The larger sweet spot of the paddle also eliminates pain in my forearm and provides an excellent balance between power and control.